-Any document written in a foreign language must include an English translation.
+Any document not written in English must be accompanied by an English translation.

 If you completed secondary school more than six months before you intend to begin classes at UB, we would like to know what you have been up to.
 Download and complete the Education Gap Form and submit it with the rest of your education materials.